ad-freiburg/qlever/docs/advanced_features.md

 * The number of index permutations build (usually 2 or 6)
 * The numbers of distinct subjects, predicates and objects (only available if 6 permutations are built)
 * The name of the text index (if one is present)
-* The number of text records in the text index (if text index present)
+* The number of text records in the text index (if a text index is present)
 * The number of word occurrences/postings in the text index (if a text index is present)
 * The number of entity occurrences/postings in the text index (if a text index is present)

-The name of an index is the name of the input `.nt` file (and wordsfile for the text index) but can also be specified manually while building an index.
+The name of an index is the name of the input `.nt` file (and wordsfile for the text index), but can also be specified manually while building an index.
 Therefore, IndexbuilderMain takes two optional arguments: `--text-index-name` (`-T`) and `--kb-index-name` (`-K`).